Mohammed-Rashad/stream-mcp-server/README.md

 ## Remote Deployment (Hosted URL)

-You can deploy the MCP server as a **hosted URL** so users connect to it remotely (like `https://mcp.linear.app/sse`) — no local installation needed.
+You can deploy the MCP server as a **hosted URL** so users connect to it remotely.

 Each user passes their own Stream API key as a Bearer token.